Back in Time for Murder

 1550-1590

-Ivan the Horrible was the former tyrannical Russian tsar until his death in 1590.
-Ivan was a multifaceted ruler – intelligent, albeit prone to maniacal eruptions that were possibly due to an undiagnosed mental disorder.
-Ivan’s acts against humanity include slaying an entire town and even murdering his own son to further his stratagem.
-Somewhat a political genius, Ivan was able to turn 16th century Russia into a world superpower.
+Ivan the Horrible was the former tyrannical Russian tsar until he died in 1590.
+Ivan was a multifaceted ruler—intelligent, albeit prone to maniacal eruptions that were possibly due to an undiagnosed mental disorder.
+Ivan’s acts against humanity included slaying an entire town and even murdering his own son to further his stratagem.
+Somewhat a political genius, Ivan was able to turn 16th-century Russia into a world superpower.
 However, he accomplished this feat with the blood of his people.

-Suggested Attire: Lavish Russian ceremonial dress such as a beaded, satin, pearl-cuffed gown with a jewel-studded and fur-edged hat.
+Suggested Attire: Lavish Russian ceremonial dress such as a beaded, satin, pearl-cuffed gown with a jewel-studded, fur-edged hat.
 You would have spared no expense, so the more adorned your costume is, the better.

 MERRY MONROE